mtabini/node-jest/README.md

 It provides these features:

-- Client authentication*
+- Client authentication
 - Automatic load balancing and failover management
 - Service discovery and introspection
 - Compatibility with both promises and callback

-* Not compatible with plain-vanilla JSON-RPC
+(Note: client authentication and service discovery/introspections are not compatible with plain-vanilla JSON-RPC.)

 ## Installation